 Key Procedures:

 AF invokes a new network service to register AIoT Device(s).
+The AF may include e.g. External Target Area information to aid the network to select AIOTF and where perform Inventory to trigger initial registration for specific AIoT Devices.

+The AIOTF can trigger the initial registration without an AF service invocation.
+In this case the AIOTF determines the periodicity and selection of NG-RAN(s) based on AIOTF implementation.
+The AIOTF will not include the AIoT Identification Information in the Inventory Request message to trigger all AIoT Devices that are not registered.to respond.

+A Registration indication is included in the Inventory Request to restrict the responses to only from AIoT Devices that are not registered to the network.

 The AIOTF uses the Inventory procedure to trigger the AIoT Device to check if it is registered to the network.
 The PLMN ID or NID must be provided in the paging message (see the procedure below for more details).